-These are the doctors, nurses, and assistants who work with patients to diagnose and treat health issues, and often provide preventative care to help patients maintain good health.
-A few examples of clinical specializations include:
+These are the doctors, nurses, and assistants who work with patients to diagnose and treat health issues.
+They often provide preventative care to help patients maintain good health.
+A few examples of clinical specializations include the following:

 - Emergency medicine